-The Committee noted that comments and other submitted feedback were generally entered as "free text" with no opportunity to classify the feedback or pair it with other comments that may have similar themes.
-Although the Committee did not define a classification scheme, it did identify some key elements, such as a distinction between clinical concerns about the measure and implementation or burden concerns.
+The Measure Feedback Loop Committee noted that comments and other submitted feedback were generally entered as "free text" with no opportunity to classify the feedback or pair it with other comments that may have similar themes.
+Although the Committee did not define a classification scheme, they did suggest some approaches, such as a distinguishing comments or feedback related to clinical concerns about the measure and implementation and burden concerns.
+Others suggested structuring feedback around the NQF subcriteria that assess feedback (e.g., unintended consequences, improvement) to create a better link to a Standing Committee's evaluation.
 Likewise, the Committee noted the importance of attributing the feedback to a particular stakeholder group or perspective, in order to ensure that feedback was drawn from a representative group of measure users.